Drug policy of the Philippines: 1972 Dangerous Drugs Act

 The Dangerous Drugs Act of 1972 or the Republic Act 6425 was enacted during the administration of President Ferdinand Marcos.
-The government considers the drug problem in the country as the nascent with 20,000 drug users in the country and marijuana as the most preferred drug.
+The government considers the drug problem in the country as nascent with 20,000 drug users in the country and marijuana as the most preferred drug.

 The Dangerous Drugs Board was established on November 14, 1972 with seven national agencies as its initial component members – the Department of Health; Department of Education, Culture and Sports; Department of Justice, Department of National Defense, Department of Finance, and the National Bureau of Investigation.

 The Batas Pambansa 179 enacted in 1982 amended the 1972 Dangerous Drugs Act to further itemized prohibited drugs and its derivatives.

 In 1995 during Fidel Ramos's presidency, the Dangerous Drug Board adopted the Oplan Iwas Droga as a national program against drug abuse.

 2002 Comprehensive Dangerous Drugs Act

-On July 4, 2001, President Gloria Macapagal Arroyo through the Letter of Instruction No. 1 instituted a National Anti-Drug Program of Action which aimed for a "drug-free" Philippines by 2010.
+On July 4, 2001, President Gloria Macapagal Arroyo, through the Letter of Instruction No. 1, instituted a National Anti-Drug Program of Action which aimed for a "drug-free" Philippines by 2010.

-The Comprehensive Dangerous Drugs Act of 2002 which was signed into law on January 23, 2002 superseded the 1972 anti-drug law which created the DDB's implementing arm the Philippine Drug Enforcement Agency (PDEA) and expanded the DDB into a 17-member body which also include PDEA.
-In practice however the DDB and PDEA claimed to be the role as the main anti-drug agency despite on paper PDEA being under the DDB.
-Also there was a lack of quorum with at least nine members of out 17 required for the DDB to act.
+The Comprehensive Dangerous Drugs Act of 2002, which was signed into law on January 23, 2002, superseded the 1972 anti-drug law which created the DDB's implementing arm in the Philippine Drug Enforcement Agency (PDEA) and expanded the DDB into a 17-member body which also includes PDEA.
+In practice however, the DDB and PDEA both claim to be the main anti-drug agency despite PDEA being under the DDB.
+Also, there was a lack of quorum with at least nine out of 17 members required for the DDB to act.
 The legislation is noted for having a policy on drug testing.

-In 2008, the Supreme Court in 2008 that the mandatory drug testing on drug offenders obliged by the 2002 law is unconstitutional as per Social Justice Society vs. DDB and PDEA.
-Commission on Elections Resolution No. 6486 was likewise declared unconstitutional which required candidates for appointive and elected positions to under mandatory testing.
+In 2008, the Supreme Court announced that the mandatory drug testing on drug offenders obliged by the 2002 law is unconstitutional as per Social Justice Society vs. DDB and PDEA.
+The Commission on Elections Resolution No. 6486, which required candidates for appointive and elected positions to undergo mandatory drug testing, was likewise declared unconstitutional.

 A National Anti-Drug Plan of Action for 2015 to 2020 was formulated under the president Benigno Aquino III administration.
 The policy created by the initiative of the Dangerous Drugs Board and partner agencies was activated in 2015.
 Under President Benigno Aquino III's term, 77,810 people were arrested by government authorities in connection with the illegal drug trade.
 Aquino cooperated with Mexico and China in combatting the illegal drug trade.